davidanthoff/paper-2017-sccprioritarianism/README.md

 # Replication code for Adler et al. (2017) "Priority for the worse off and the Social Cost of Carbon"

-This repository holds all code required to replicate the results of Adler et al. (2017).
+This repository holds all code required to replicate the results of:

+Adler, M., D. Anthoff, V. Bosetti, G. Garner, K. Keller and N. Treich (2017) "Priority for the worse off and the Social Cost of Carbon".

 ## Software requirements